Red Sox vs. Cubs Player Props Betting Odds

 Devers Stats

-- Devers has recorded 84 hits with 20 doubles, 20 home runs and 32 walks.
-He has driven in 70 runs with two stolen bases.
+- Devers has collected 87 hits with 20 doubles, 22 home runs and 32 walks.
+He has driven in 72 runs with two stolen bases.

 Devers Recent Games